-How we handle your homeowners or condominium association in Washington
+How we manage your homeowners or condominium association in Washington

-If your rental property is in an association that requires parking passes or pool passes, etc., it is the renter's job to secure those passes.
-Most often the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-In some communities, you'll need to give us the old passes before new passes can be issued.
+If your rental is in an association that requires parking passes or pool passes, etc., it is the tenant's responsibility to secure those passes.
+Typically the renter needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+In some communities, you'll need to hand over the old passes before new passes can be issued.

 Landlord Reference